-297. Under this option, the Welsh Ministers would appoint an independent Commissioner.
-The role of the Commissioner would be to:

-Promote the sustainable development principle, and in particular to seek to safeguard the ability of future generations to meet their needs and encourage public bodies to take greater account of the long-term impact of the things that they do through support and advice.
-For that purpose, to monitor and assess the achievement of well-being objectives set by public bodies;

-Engage with Welsh society in the preparation of the Future Generations report; and

-Make recommendations for improvement in how public bodies in Wales subject to the duties in the Bill should take steps to meet well-being objectives in a manner consistent with the sustainable development principle, and how public bodies should better safeguard the ability of future generations to meet their needs, and take greater account of the long-term impact of the things that they do.
+- 307. Under this option, the Welsh Ministers would appoint an independent Commissioner.
+The role of the Commissioner would be to: - Promote the sustainable development principle, and in particular to act as a guardian of the ability of future generations to meet their needs and encourage public bodies to take greater account of the long-term impact of the things that they do through support and advice.
+For that purpose, to monitor and assess the achievement of well-being objectives set by public bodies; - Engage with Welsh society in the preparation of the Future Generations report.
+To deliver this, a duty will be placed on a Future Generations Commissioner for Wales to: - Promote the sustainable development principle, to act as a guardian of the ability of future generations to meet their needs and encourage public bodies to take greater account of the long-term impact of the things that they do. - Monitor and assess the achievement of well-being objectives set by public bodies: - Prepare and publish a "Future Generations Report", assessing the improvements that public bodies should make in order to set and achieve well-being objectives in a manner that is consistent with the sustainable development principle; - Before the report is published, undertake a nationwide engagement exercise to inform the report. - 308.
+The Commissioner will have the power to: - Provide advice or assistance to a range of public bodies as well undertake research;

-298. To deliver this, a duty will be placed on a Future Generations Commissioner for Wales to:

-Promote the sustainable development principle, to seek to safeguard the ability of future generations to meet their needs and encourage public bodies to take greater account of the long-term impact of the things that they do.

-Monitor and assess the achievement of well-being objectives set by public bodies:

-Prepare and publish a "Future Generations Report", assessing the improvements that public bodies should make in order to set and achieve well-being objectives in a manner that is consistent with the sustainable development principle;

-Before the report is published, undertake a nationwide engagement exercise to inform the report.

-299. The Commissioner will have the power to:

-Provide advice or assistance to a range of public bodies as well undertake research;

-In providing advice and assistance to the Welsh Ministers, make recommendations about the well-being goals or the national indicators provided for by the Bill;

-In providing advice and assistance to other public bodies, make recommendations about the how to achieve well-being objectives in a manner consistent with the sustainable development principle; In providing advice, request information from public bodies

-- 300. The Commissioner will be supported by an Advisory Panel.
+- In providing advice and assistance to the Welsh Ministers, make recommendations about the well-being goals or the national indicators provided for by the Bill; - Conduct reviews into how a public body is taking account of the long-term impact of what the body does under the well-being duty.
+In conducting a review, the Commissioner may review: - the steps the public body has taken to meet its well-being objectives; - the extent to which the body is meeting its well-being objectives; and - whether the body has set well-being objectives and taken or proposed to take steps in accordance with the sustainable development principle. - As a result of a review the Commissioner will be able to make recommendations to: - the Welsh Ministers, in respect of the well-being goals and the national indicators; - public bodies on the steps taken or those they propose taking to meet their well-being objectives; - public bodies on how to set well-being objectives and take steps to meet them in a manner that is consistent with the sustainable development principle. - In conducting review, require information from public bodies. - 309.
+The Commissioner will be supported by an Advisory Panel.
 The role of the Advisory Panel will be to advise the Commissioner in undertaking the Commissioner's functions.
-It is expected to meet at least twice a year. - 301.
+It is expected to meet at least twice a year. - 310.
 The Commissioner will also be able to appoint a team of staff to support them in carrying out their activities.